Pisohamate ligament

 The pisohamate ligament is a ligament in the hand.
-It connects the pisiform to the hook of the hamate.
+It connects the pisiform, a sesamoid bone in the wrist, to the hook of the hamate.
 It is a prolongation of the tendon of the flexor carpi ulnaris.

 It serves as part of the origin for the abductor digiti minimi.
 It also forms the floor of the ulnar canal, a canal that allows the ulnar nerve and ulnar artery into the hand.